Why tracking your meds could make all the difference in the care you receive

 An easy way to be prepared is to keep the University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences’ medication tracking card updated and in your wallet.
 All you do is write down the name of your med, why you are taking it, the dose, and when you take it.
 You can also include your vaccinations – everything from shingles to tetanus, flu and pneumonia.
 Now that vaccinations are more easily available through your local pharmacy, you may not know where or when you had your last shot, so it’s important to keep track of all of that.
 And Medicare will help pay for vaccinations if you’re over 65.
 You don’t want to miss out!

 It’s also important to know what your kids are taking or your parents or your spouse.
 So, with their permission, having a card with their medication info written down is a good idea, too.
-In emergency situations it may be up to family to inform the emergency responders and the hospital about medications.
+In emergency situations, it may be up to the family to inform the emergency responders and the hospital about medications.
 Keep in mind that an emergency medical situation is very stressful, so being prepared helps take care of your loved one more efficiently and ensures that adverse reactions are limited.